MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ![Process Scene Object](images/process-scene-object.png)

-The `Process Scene Object` generates a unique name which identifies the object internally in the VR Builder process.
-This is usually the game object's name, but numbers can be appended to maintain uniqueness.
-You can customize the unique name in the appropriate field.
+The `Process Scene Object` generates a by default hidden unique id which identifies the object internally in the VR Builder process.

-In addition to the unique name, it is possible to associate an arbitrary number of tags to every scene object.
-Tags are used by certain behaviors and conditions which allow to interact with unspecified objects with a certain tag rather than an object with a specific unique name.
+In addition, it is possible to associate an arbitrary number of tags to every scene object.
+Tags are used by certain behaviors and conditions which allow to interact with unspecified objects with a certain tag rather than an object with a specific unique id.

 You can select and add an existing tag from the list, or create and add directly a new tag.
-You can remove a tag from an object by clicking the recycle bin button next to it.
+You can remove a tag from an object by clicking the X button next to it.
 Tags are stored on a per-project basis and can be created, edited or deleted from `Project Settings > VR Builder > Scene Object Tags`.

-It is possible to edit multiple Process Scene Objects at the same time.
-The `Unique Name` field will of course be unavailable, but you can add or remove tags in bulk.
-When multiple objects are selected, all tags on all objects are listed below.
+It is possible to edit multiple Process Scene Objects at the same time to add or remove tags in bulk.
+When multiple objects are selected, all tags on all objects are listed.

 If a tag is present only on some of the selected objects, it will be displayed in *italics*.
 A default text style means that the tag is present on all selected objects.